Sunnundallu

-Sunnundalu (సున్నుండలు) or Sunni vunda, is a traditional Indian sweet from the state of Andhra Pradesh.
+Sunnundalu (సున్నుండలు) or Sunni vunda is a traditional Indian sweet from the state of Andhra Pradesh.
 It is made primarily from urad dal (black gram), ghee, and jaggery or sugar.
 It is valued both as a festive delicacy and as a wholesome nutritional food.
-Sunnundalu are known for their rich taste, high protein content, and long shelf life, making them a staple in many households.
+Sunnundallu are known for their rich taste, high protein content, and long shelf life, making them a staple in many households.

 Etymology

-The name Sunnundalu comes from the Telugu word sunnam (సున్నం), referring to the finely ground urad dal flour used in the preparation, and undalu (ఉండలు), meaning “balls” or “laddus.”
+The name Sunnundalu comes from the Telugu word sunnam (సున్నం), referring to the finely ground urad dal flour used in the preparation, and undalu (ఉండలు), meaning "balls" or "laddus".

 Origin

 Sunnundalu have been part of Telugu culinary tradition for centuries, particularly in rural households where urad dal is a staple crop.
 They are deeply associated with festivals such as Sankranti, Deepavali, and Sri Rama Navami, and are also traditionally prepared for pregnant women and lactating mothers due to their high nutritional value.
 In Telugu culture, offering Sunnundalu to guests is considered a gesture of warmth and prosperity.